Amine Gouiri: Marseille

 On 31 January 2025, Gouiri signed for Marseille for a reported transfer fee of €22 million, bonuses included.
-On 27 April, Gouiri scored a hat trick, including an overhead kick, as Marseille beat Stade Brest 4-1 to reclaim second place in the league.
+On 27 April, Gouiri scored a hat trick, including an overhead kick, as Marseille beat Brest 4–1 to reclaim second place in the league.
 He finished his first season with the club with 10 goals in 14 appearances.

 International career

 Gouiri was born in France and is of Algerian descent, and holds dual-citizenship.
-He was a youth international for France, Gouiri was the top scorer at the 2017 UEFA European Under-17 Championship, scoring 7 goals and was the top scorer in the tournament.
+He was a youth international for France, Gouiri was the top scorer at the 2017 UEFA European Under-17 Championship, scoring seven goals and was the top scorer in the tournament.
 After his success in the tournament, Gouiri garnered the attention of various European clubs and was rated one of the best young talents in the world by The Guardian.

-Gouri also represented France at the 2017 FIFA U-17 World Cup in India, scoring a brace in his debut in the tournament against the New Caledonia U17s.
+Gouiri also represented France at the 2017 FIFA U-17 World Cup in India, scoring a brace in his debut in the tournament against the New Caledonia U17s.
 In total, he scored five goals in the tournament.
 At the 2018 UEFA U19 Euro, Gouiri scored two consecutive braces against Turkey and England, in the second and third matches of the group stage, respectively.

 On 5 September 2023, Djamel Belmadi announced in the mixed zone that the change of sporting nationality for Gouiri from French to Algerian has been "resolved administratively".
 On 26 September 2023, Gouiri announced that he had fully committed to the Algeria national team.
+On 31 May 2026, Gouiri was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.
+On June 22, Gouiri scored for Algeria against Jordan in a World Cup pool game.